DigitalCommons/mykomap-monolith/docs/config.md

 The `map` field has 1 subfield

-- `mapBounds`: an array the countains the longitude and latitude for the map's boundaries
+- `mapBounds`: an array the countains the longitude and latitude of the map's boundaries

 ### The `map` config object including the **Powys** map boundaries